jk-wd/variomotion/packages/docs/quick-start/readme.md

 }
 ```

-Create the folder where you want to store your animation definition files, in this case: `/src/animations`
+Create the folder where you want to store your animation definitions, in this case: `/src/animations`.

 ## Connect

-Create a `vario.config.json` file in the root of your project,